 Tables 6-2 and 6-3 (presented at the end of this section) display the forecast reserve margins for the combined OUC and St. Cloud systems for the winter and summer seasons, respectively.
-OUC's capacity from renewable projects (discussed in Section 2.4) that is projected to be available at the time of peak demand is also reflected in Tables 6-1 and 6-2.
-Also reflected in Tables 6-1 and 6-2 are expected capacity reductions for Stanton Unit 1 and Stanton Unit 2 following conversion to operate only on natural gas.
+OUC's capacity from renewable projects (discussed in Section 2.4) that is projected to be available at the time of peak demand is also reflected in Tables 6-2 and 6-3.

-Table 6-2 and Table 6-3 indicate that OUC is projected to have adequate generating capacity to maintain the 15 percent reserve margin requirements through the period considered in this Ten-Year Site Plan (i.e. through 2030).
-As such, this Ten-Year Site Plan does not include any new capacity additions, beyond the solar purchases and battery storage associated with OUC's EIRP and discussed throughout this Ten-Year Site Plan.
+Table 6-2 and Table 6-3 indicate that OUC is projected to have adequate generating capacity to maintain the 15 percent reserve margin requirements through the period considered in this Ten-Year Site Plan (i.e. through 2031).
+As such, this Ten-Year Site Plan does not include any further new capacity additions, beyond the solar purchases, energy storage and Osceola Generating Station associated with OUC's EIRP and discussed throughout this Ten-Year Site Plan.